Thelaxman/Automate-backup/README.md

 # Automate-backup

-Documnetation on Automating a backup in a linux environmnet on a virtual server running on AWS.
+Documentation on Automating a backup in a linux environmnet on a virtual server running on AWS.
 The backup would be scheduled to run once every week based on a Cronjob script.

 ## Crontab